BSO

 Yorke used his radio (and later TV) show to highlight dissident voices in Springfield, and Al Giordano was his frequent guest.
 Then, of course, there was also this guy who used a computer to create what was then called "desktop publishing" to produce a politically subversive publication, then called a "zine" which later moved online as a "web-log," later to be called "a blog."
 You are reading that blog right now.

 After Kerry's successful campaign was over, Charlie McCarthy introduced Giordano to people he knew at the Valley Advocate, the local so-called "underground paper."
 They invited Al to submit something about the no-nukes activities going on in the Valley.
-When he submitted his first freelance article, the editors were so impressed they immediately offered him a full-time job as a reporter, despite the fact that Al was a high school drop-out who had never been to college nor taken a single course in journalism.
+When he submitted his first freelance article, the editors were so impressed they immediately offered him a full-time job as a reporter, despite the fact that Giordano was a high school drop-out who had never been to college nor taken a single course in journalism.

 Giordano's political articles for the Advocate were an overnight sensation.
 I recall walking into City Hall one time just as the latest issue of the Valley Advocate was being delivered and being shocked to see dozens of City Hall employees rushing down the grand staircase to grab the new Advocates that had just been left in the lobby.
 They, like everyone else in the region, were anxiously awaiting each new issue to see which local political sacred cow Al would be barbecuing that week.